reacherhq/check-if-email-exists/README.md

 # check-if-email-exists
-Check if an email address exists without sending any email.
-Uses telnet.
+Check if an email address exists before sending the email.
+Uses Telnet.

 ## Why?

-Many online services (https://hunter.io, http://verify-email.org, http://email-checker.net) offer this service for a fee.
+Many online services (https://hunter.io, http://verify-email.org, http://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.

 ## Usage